gvwilson/sdxjs/en/src/module-bundler/index.md

 The code we have built so far has not created our exports;
 instead,
-it has build a lookup table of functions that can create what we asked for.
+it has built a lookup table of functions that can create what we asked for.
 More specifically we have:

--   a lookup table from absolute filenames to functions that create the exports for those modules;
+-   a lookup table from absolute filenames to functions that create module exports;

 -   a lookup table from the importer's absolute filename to pairs storing the name of the required file as it was written